gloriabenoit/DNAnexus-GWAS/docs/setup.md

 pip3 install dxpy
 ```

-To enable tab completion, enter the following command, or add it to your `.bashrc`:
+To enable tab completion, run the following command, or add it to your `.bashrc`:

 ```bash
 eval "$(register-python-argcomplete dx|sed 's/-o default//')"